SovnSkyrim/QWEST/README.md

 - Set all tents in all tabs as "Rain and Snow" instead of "No Protection"

 #### The Ultimate Dodge Mod
- - Configure your dodge key and your sneak key!
-As written, it is your vanilla sneak key.
-This step is very important
+ - Here is where you configure which key will allow you to Sneak (or crouch) and which will allow you to Dodge.
+TUDM hijacks the vanilla sneak key to have no delay or script lag.
    - A Keybinding example would be:
       - Vanilla Sneak key within Options: C
       - Sneak key within TUDM's MCM: Left Control